Quintet Private Bank

-Quintet Private Bank is a medium-sized Luxembourg-headquartered bank and wealth manager, founded in 1949 as Kredietbank Luxembourg (KBL), later rebranded KBL European Private Bankers or KBL ebp, and to its present name in 2020.
+Quintet Private Bank is a medium-sized Luxembourg-headquartered bank and wealth manager.
+It was founded in 1949 by Belgium's Kredietbank as Kredietbank Luxembourg (KBL), later rebranded KBL European Private Bankers or KBL ebp, and to its present name in 2020.
 Since 2011, it has been owned by members of the Al-Thani family of Qatar through the holding Precision Capital.
+The bank has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

 On May 23, 1949, the Brussels-headquartered Kredietbank registered Kredietbank Luxembourg (KBL) as a bank in the Grand Duchy.
 KBL opened its doors a few months later.
 In the early days, it had only five employees on its payroll, including the CEO, Constant Franssens.
 In 1979, the majority of KBL's equity was transferred from Kredietbank to its parent holding company Almanij.
 In 1996, KBL absorbed Banque continentale du Luxembourg.
 In 1998, Kredietbank merged with other financial institutions to form KBC Group, which in turn merged with Almanij in 2005, thus retaking control of KBL.

 In October 2011, following conditions set by the European Commission to approve financial support KBC had received from the Flemish authorities in Belgium, KBL was sold to Luxembourg-incorporated holding company Precision Capital, reported to be owned by former Prime Minister of Qatar Hamad bin Jassim bin Jaber Al Thani.
 In 2013, Precision Capital also acquired majority control of Banque Internationale à Luxembourg (BIL) from Dexia, but in 2017 sold BIL to Chinese investment company Legend Holdings.

 In January 2020, KBL epb was renamed Quintet Private Bank.